MichalZalecki/angulony/README.md

 ## TODO

+* production and development configs
+* karma
 * `template` vs `templateProvider` vs `templateUrl` (one big all the time vs many chunks, each when needed)
-* `index.js` in modules populates modeule routing
-* Zurb Foundation: JS files